To understand the connection between Old Testament and New Testament we must consider how to interpret symbols and types.

 Concepts and Terminology

-These two terms that are often used interchangeably and that produces confusion.
+These two terms often used interchangeably produce confusion.
 The proper use is as follows:

 - Symbols are the representation of spiritual facts or principles in a visible form.
-For example, a dove is often used as a symbol representing the Holy Spirit.
-Symbols relate to truth operating at the time the symbols are used.
+For example, a dove often is a symbol representing the Holy Spirit.
+Symbols relate to truth valid at the time the symbols are used.

-These defnitions are derived from the use of the words in the scriptures.
+These definitions come from the use of the words in the Scriptures.

 Related to type is also the word “antitype”.
-This can be understood by considering a “mold” and the “object it produces”.
+We can understand this term by considering a “mold” and the “object it produces”.
 The object is the type and the mold is the antitype.
 Accordingly , if Adam is a type of Christ, Christ is the antitype of Adam.

 In general, before we can determine what something in the Old Testament “typefies” in the New Testament, we must understand what it “symbolizes”.
-This element is important for us because it is the key to understand the connection between the Old and the New Testament.
+This relationshi is important for us because by it we understand the connection between the Old and the New Testament.

 Further, we must always consider that the relationship of type to antitype reflects a progression in God’s plan of redemption.
-This avoids possible accidental resemblances.
-An example of this type of error is establishing a relationship between the four lepers of Samaria (2 Kings 7) with the four Evangelists, which I have seen.
+This avoids possible errors by accidental resemblances.
+An example of this type of error is establishing a relationship between the four lepers of Samaria (2 Kings 7) with the four Evangelists, which I have seen in some interpretation.

 Application of Interpretations

-The interpretation of Old Testament symbols as New Testament types was also done by our resurrected Lord when He met the two disciples on the way to Emmaus (Luke 24:27).
+In the Gospel of Luke, our resurrected Lord interpreted Old Testament symbols related to Him as New Testament types, when He met the two disciples on the way to Emmaus (Luke 24:27).

 Types are present in Ceremonial Law and in historical events and figures.
 For example, Melchizedek was also a type of Christ (Rom 5:14, Psa 110:4, Heb 5:6, 6:20).